Apple Tree Care

 Growing apple trees can be a fun and rewarding experience for the home gardener.
 Growing apple trees is a relatively easy process, and yields delicious fruit that can be enjoyed by everybody.
 There are, however, many factors to consider before attempting to grow apple trees in the garden.
 The first consideration when growing apple trees is what size tree is desired.
 Apple trees come mainly as a scion, or top portion, grafted ontoapple tree a rootstock.
 The type of rootstock used will help determine the eventual size the tree will grow to.
 Some rootstocks will produce a full sized tree, while others will dwarf the tree and make it grow smaller.
 Growing apple trees that are dwarfed is more common in the home garden.

 Planting apple trees in a home garden will allow for delicious fruit that everybody can enjoy.
 Planting apple trees does not differ much from planting other types of trees, but there are some special things to consider when planting these fruit trees.
 The location should have soil that is well drained, since standing water will easily kill the trees.
 The location should also have good air drainage, keeping low-lying cold air in the spring away from the tree.
 Apple trees should be planted in November, if possible.
 They can also be planted up to the end of march.
 The location used for planting apple trees should also provide for full sun access.
-If planting apple trees in a lawn, the grass should be removed from the planting area in a four-foot diameter circle, to prevent the grass from competing with the young tree for nutrients and water.
+If planting apple trees in a lawn, the grass should be removed from the planting area in

 Apple varieties are sometimes divided into three categories.

 The first, and largest category, are those apples bred for fresh eating.